japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 [NOTE]
 ====
-`requiredChildDistributionExpressions` is exactly `requiredChildDistributionExpressions` from <<spark-sql-AggUtils.md#createAggregate, AggUtils.createAggregate>> and is undefined by default.
+`requiredChildDistributionExpressions` is exactly `requiredChildDistributionExpressions` from [AggUtils.createAggregate](../AggUtils.md#createAggregate) and is undefined by default.

 ---